 - bag for the sample with a space to record coordinates of the site, and other details.

-The samples are then sent to Wilderlab.
-A scientist processes the sample using a series of reactions and procedures to extract and isolate the DNA.
+The samples are sent to Wilderlab by the participant, where a scientist processes the sample using a series of reactions and procedures to extract and isolate the DNA.

 The DNA is then sequenced and, using DNA barcodes, different species are identified.